dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 You just got zapped.
 Great.
 It was an on-chain zap.
 Not so great.

 What now?
-Well, the two basic options are "do nothing" and "do something."
+Well, the two basic options are "do nothing" and "build something."
 Both are problematic, and here's why.

 **Do nothing:** If you don't move the money, everyone will see how much money